shrinithishaurya/FBLA-Finance-Tracker/FBLA-Finance-Tracker/client/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+to start client side first go into the file and then do nodemon server for the backend stuff go into the file and do cd client and npm start